jldec/jldec-me/content/blog/multi-user-ai-chat-with-redwoodsdk-rsc-and-cloudflare-agents.md

 - There are also built-in tools for clearing and listing messages.

 - Subagent responses currently don't stream (TODO)

+#### OpenAI Agents SDK
+- OpenAI Agents SDK is less mature and focuses on model APIs, not UI integration.

+- It offers APIs for realtime, handoffs, and subagents - not used in this project yet.

+- It currently requires [patches](https://github.com/jldec/agents-chat/tree/main/patches) to run in workerd. (from [here](https://github.com/cloudflare/agents/tree/main/patches) 🙏 [@threepointone](https://x.com/threepointone))

+- The stateful Agent abstraction assumes long-running server processes with a single conversation per agent.

 #### TinyBase sync
 - Synchronization is happening between memory and persistance on every node, and between nodes.